BRCAChallenge/brca-exchange/website/content/help/research/functional-assays.md

 * #### Class ((Class_Fernandes_ENIGMA_BRCA12_Functional_Assays))
     Authors' interpretation of the functional class of the variant (1-5)
 * #### Result ((Result_Fernandes_ENIGMA_BRCA12_Functional_Assays))
-    Authors' interpretation of the overall functional impact of the variant given the results of the yeast reporter system.
+    Authors' report on the overall functional impact of the variant given the results of the yeast reporter system.
 ----

 #### Mesman et al, 2019